JustinJudd/lxd-port-forward/README.md

 ## Download

-The latest binaries can be downloaded from the [releases page](https://dev.justinjudd.org/justin/lxd-port-forward/releases).
+The latest binaries can be downloaded from the [releases page](https://dev.justinjudd.org/justin/lxd-port-forward/releases) or downloaded using

-You can grab the go library with
+`go get dev.justinjudd.org/justin/lxd-port-forward`

- `go get dev.justinjudd.org/justin/lxd-port-forward/forward`
+that will also allow you to use the `dev.justinjudd.org/justin/lxd-port-forward/forward` library in custom code if desired.

 ## Usage Guidance